Meet Braintastic! Science

 Ginny’s science story started early, inspired by school trips to science museums and kitchen-table experiments at home.
 Studying at the University of Cambridge opened her eyes to the amazing complexity of the human brain, and she soon discovered that she had a talent for making the complex comprehensible, which took her down a path towards becoming a science writer and presenter.

 Always happiest on stage, Ginny has spent over 10 years presenting at the UK's biggest science festivals and international venues like Frost Science, Miami and the Rand Show, Johannesburg.
-She loves performing and engaging young people with neuroscience, but her favourite part of any school science show is Q&A - tackling kids' unanswered science questions.
+She loves performing and engaging young people with neuroscience, but her favourite part of any school science show is Q&A - tackling kids' questions on the brain.
 She believes that encouraging children to question fosters their curiosity and a lifelong love of science.
 This led her to found Braintastic!
 Science, to help her bring the surprising science of our amazing brains to audiences around the world.

 Ginny also shares her passion for neuroscience with grown-ups.
 Her book, ‘Overloaded’, about brain chemistry was a New Scientist Book of the Year 2021.
-She also co-wrote the bestselling 'How the Brain Works' for DK publishing and is a regular blogger and video presenter for the Cosmic Shambles Network.
+She has co-written 5 books for DK publishing, including the bestselling 'How the Brain Works', and is a blogger and tv science presenter for the Cosmic Shambles Network.
 She is a science storyteller at heart and loves helping scientists and organisations grab their audience's attention and keep it, as a science communication trainer and consultant.
 For more on Ginny’s other work, please visit ginnysmithscience.com